Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Treatment for lung cancer depends on the type of cancer and the stage of the disease.
 Chemotherapy is a form of treatment for lung cancer that may cure, shrink, or keep the cancer from spreading.

 Side effects of chemotherapy treatments are common, and they are more severe with higher doses.
-Side effects increase over the course of treatment.
-Some studies suggest that side effects can be reduced by giving the drugs for shorter durations, without losing the cancer-killing effects.
+Some side effects increase over the course of treatment.

 Common side effects include the following: